CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: Introduction

-To enable measurement of the aspects captured by the wider definition, we introduce \textbf{CapTrack}, a capability-centric framework for assessing forgetting in LLM post-training.
-CapTrack combines a structured taxonomy that decomposes LLM behavior into latent competence, default behavioral preferences, and protocol compliance with an evaluation suite that probes these dimensions using established benchmarks and targeted adaptations.
-Together, CapTrack enables a multifaceted analysis of how post-training alters different aspects of model behavior beyond parametric knowledge.
+To measure all aspects captured by the wider definition, we introduce \textbf{CapTrack}, a capability-centric framework for assessing forgetting in LLM post-training.
+CapTrack combines a structured taxonomy that decomposes LLM behavior into latent competence, default behavioral preferences, and protocol compliance with an evaluation suite that probes these dimensions using established benchmarks with targeted adaptations.
+We argue that designing a new comprehensive benchmark is undesired and impractical, given the substantial interdisciplinary effort required and the rapid pace at which benchmarks become saturated and obsolete.
+Instead, by mapping existing benchmarks onto a capability spectrum, CapTrack serves as meta-benchmark framework, offering multifaceted and cumulative insights into post-training effects and adaptability through the integration of new benchmarks over time.

-We employ CapTrack in a large empirical study across the legal and medical domains, covering 7 models from the LLaMA, Qwen, and Gemma families with up to 80B parameters.
+We employ CapTrack in a large empirical study across the legal and medical domains, covering 7 models from the Llama, Qwen, and Gemma families with up to 80B parameters.
 We find that forgetting consistently extends beyond parametric knowledge, most notably in robustness, default behavior preferences, and multi-turn consistency.
-Forgetting patterns differ systematically across model families but show no consistent dependence on model size.
-Instruction fine-tuning (IFT) induces the strongest degradation, whereas preference optimization is more conservative and can partially recover lost capabilities.
+Patterns differ systematically across model families but show no consistent dependence on model size.
+Instruction fine-tuning (IFT) induces the strongest degradation, whereas direct preference optimization (DPO) is more conservative and can partially recover lost capabilities.

-Finally, we use CapTrack to assess data-, architectural-, and regularization-based mitigation strategies at the capability level.
-We show that forgetting is not tied to domain-specific adaptation: data interventions yield mixed, capability-dependent effects, while global regularization reduces forgetting only by sacrificing post-training gains, revealing a fundamental stability-plasticity trade-off.
+Finally, we use CapTrack to assess several mitigation strategies at the capability level.
+Forgetting is not tied to domain-specific adaptation: data interventions yield mixed, capability-dependent effects, while global regularization reduces forgetting only by sacrificing post-training gains, revealing a fundamental stability-plasticity trade-off.

 Overall, our results show that forgetting in LLM post-training is fundamentally a capability-level phenomenon that cannot be assessed by retention of general factual knowledge alone.
 Understanding and mitigating it, therefore, requires moving beyond traditional general knowledge benchmarks toward a holistic, capability-centric evaluation of model behavior.